tynn/RxDownloadManager/README.md

 [![Release][3]][4]

-*RxDownloadManager* is an implementation wrapping around the Android `DownloadManager`, using Rx to expose a `Single`.
+*RxDownloadManager* is an implementation wrapping around the Android `DownloadManager`, using Rx1 to expose a `Single`.
 This allows the user to handle download completion and error events.